nf-core/modules/README.md

 - A module file SHOULD only define input and output files as command-line parameters to be executed within the process.

 - All `params` within the module MUST be initialised and used in the local context of the module.
 In other words, named `params` defined in the parent workflow MUST NOT be passed to the module to keep them as generic as possible and to allow developers to call their parameters whatever they want.
-In general, it may be more suitable to use additional `input` modules to cater for such scenarios.
+In general, it may be more suitable to use additional `input` values to cater for such scenarios.

 - If the tool supports multi-threading then you MUST provide the appropriate parameter using the Nextflow `task` variable e.g. `--threads $task.cpus`.